BestTimesToVisit.com Logo

 Cost:Varies depending on distance and time; expect to pay around NAD 100-300 for a typical trip within the city.

-Tip:Download the apps before arriving to avoid data issues.
+Tip:Download the apps before your arrival to avoid data issues.
 Confirm the fare with the driver before starting the journey.
 Be aware that surge pricing can apply during peak hours or bad weather.

 Local Taxis

 Windhoek has a network of metered taxis, easily identifiable by their yellow color.
-These are a good option for shorter distances within the city center.
+These are a common and relatively inexpensive way to travel short to medium distances.
 Flag them down on the street or find them at designated taxi ranks.

-Cost:Fares are metered, but it's wise to negotiate a price beforehand, especially for longer journeys outside the city center.
+Cost:Negotiate the fare beforehand, especially for longer trips outside the city center.
 Expect to pay around NAD 50-150 for a short trip.

-Tip:Negotiate the fare before you start your journey to avoid disputes.
+Tip:Always agree on a price before you start your journey.
 Ensure the taxi meter is running.
-Avoid taxis that seem overcrowded or in poor condition.
+Avoid taxis that look overcrowded or in poor condition.

 Cost:Typically costs around NAD 10-20 per ride, depending on the distance.